Moduli of flat connections in positive characteristic: Introduction

+\begin{cor} The morphism $\chi_{\dR}\colon \ssLoc(X) \to \A^{(1)}$ is universally closed.
+This implies in particular that the corresponding map from the GIT moduli space of local systems to $\A^{(1)}$ is proper. \end{cor}

-Let us note that it is a consequence of the main result of \cite{MR1810690} that $\chi_{\dR}^{-1}(0)$ is proper.
+Let us note that it is a consequence of the main result of \cite{MR1810690} that $\chi_{\dR}^{-1}(0)$ is universally closed over the base field.
 Therefore Corollary \ref{cor:proper} extends this result from a single fibre to the entire fibration.
+Theorem \ref{thm:main} and Corollary \ref{cor:proper} will be treated in the more general setting, of $X$ being an orbicurve, that is, a smooth, proper, tame Deligne-Mumford stack over $k$ (containing an open dense substack which is a scheme).

+From now on we assume that $X$ is a smooth complete curve, without orbifold points.
 As a second application we extend the main result of \cite{Bezrukavnikov:fr}.
 We establish a derived equivalence between the derived category of certain $D$-modules on the moduli stack of bundles $\Bun(X)$ and the derived category of coherent sheaves on an open substack $\intLoc(X) \subset \Loc$.
 As expected, this equivalence respects the action of the Hecke and multiplication operators.
 Due to the limitations of what is currently known about autoduality of compactified Jacobians in positive characteristic, we need to assume that the characteristic of the base field satisfies the estimate $p > 2n^2(h-1) + 1$, where $h$ denotes the genus of $X$.
 We use the notation $\intLoc(X)$ and $\intHiggs(X^{(1)})$ for the moduli stacks of local systems respectively Higgs bundles of rank $n$ with integral spectral curve.
+The recent work of Melo--Rapagnetta--Viviani \cite{Melo:2013aa} allows one to improve the restriction on the characteristic to $p \geq n^2(h-1) + 1$, as observed on p.3 of \emph{loc. cit.}\footnote{Nonetheless we believed it to be important to retain our original estimate for the characteristic, since \emph{loc.cit.} is citing our Remark \ref{rmk:haiman} as part of their justification of their improved estimate.} \begin{cor} There exists a canonical equivalence of derived categories intertwining the Hecke operator with the multiplication operator associated to the universal bundle $\mathcal{E}$ on $\Loc(X) \times X$,